cutimage - Fotolia

 Additionally, companies tie in infrastructure as code by holding all the deployment data in the repository linked to versions of the application code.
 Users report that, in particular, linking infrastructure as code to GitOps is critical in the testing phase, as it ensures the operating parameters carry into production correctly.

-GitOps demands discipline, which requires specialized tools and practices.
-The second factor for enterprise application support is to treat the development, testing and operations teams as a single unit.
+To further promote ALM best practices, treat the development, testing and operations teams as a single unit.
 If your organization can't establish common management, it must create a management committee that's responsible for GitOps and the surrounding tools and practices.
 A repository only serves as a single source of truth if everyone uses it properly.

 Integrate project teams around a toolkit that enforces policies.
 IT's integrated development environment should always pull code from the repository and return it there, but should also pull configurations and operating parameters the same way, using common versioning so that each code element is linked to its proper setup.
 The whole package must accompany code through testing and deployment, which ensures that the development project is integrated from start to finish.